-Description: The gearing ratio is the proportion of a company's debt to its equity, where a high gearing ratio represents a high proportion of debt to equity, and a low gearing ratio represents a low proportion of debt to equity.
-The gearing ratio is similar to the debt to equity ratio, except that there are a number of variations on the gearing ratio formula that can yield slightly different results.
+The gearing ratio is the proportion of a company's debt to its equity.
+A high gearing ratio represents a high proportion of debt to equity, and a low gearing ratio represents a low proportion of debt to equity.
+This ratio is similar to the debt to equity ratio, except that there are a number of variations on the gearing ratio formula that can yield slightly different results.

 A high gearing ratio is indicative of a great deal of leverage, where a company is using debt to pay for its continuing operations.
 In a business downturn, such companies may have trouble meeting their debt repayment schedules, and could risk bankruptcy.
 The situation is especially dangerous when a company has engaged in debt arrangements with variable interest rates, where a sudden increase in rates could cause serious interest payment problems.